 - Supreme Court of Appeals of West Virginia

 - U.S. District Courts for the Northern and Southern Districts of West Virginia

 Evan Conard is a member of the Bowles Rice Energy Team.
 His practice focuses on drafting and reviewing title opinions related to surface, mineral and oil and gas ownership; preparing various coal and oil and gas agreements; and litigating complex energy and real estate matters involving lease exchange agreements, boundary encroachments, use of rights of way and easements, siting of interstate natural gas pipelines, and disputes related to the rights granted by oil and gas lease agreements.

-Prior to joining Bowles Rice in 2017, Evan worked as a title attorney for a major energy producer, reviewing title opinions, resolving title defects, and preparing memoranda assessing operation issues.
+Prior to joining Bowles Rice in 2017, Evan worked in-house for a major coal operator and natural gas exploration and production company, advising on title-related matters affecting operations and providing other related legal guidance to facilitate development of the Marcellus and Utica shale formations in north-central West Virginia.
 He also gained valuable commercial litigation experience working for a regional law firm in Huntington, West Virginia.

 Evan received his law degree in 2013 from the West Virginia University College of Law.
 He earned his bachelor of arts degree in government and economics from Wofford College in Spartanburg, South Carolina.
 A native West Virginian, Evan is a 2002 recipient of the West Virginia Golden Horseshoe Award.

 - Recognized as "Ones to Watch" in 2021 by The Best Lawyers in America ® (Energy Law; Oil and Gas Law)

 - Recipient of CALI Awards (recognition for achieving the highest grade in a particular subject):

 - Best Lawyers in America®, August 20, 2020